-Table 5 - 8: Center of mass and TCP - Dual Gripper on Dual Bracket
+Table 5 - 9: Center of mass and TCP - Dual Gripper on Dual Bracket

-1 For each product, the values are for the following configuration: same fingertips on both grippers.
+For each product, the values are for the following configuration: same fingertips on both grippers.

-2 All mass and center of mass values include the couplings and the fasteners.
+2 All mass and center of mass values include couplings and fasteners.

-3 Gripper 1was identified as follow: with the Grippers upward, Gripper 1 is installed on the right of the wrist connection.
+Gripper 1 was identified as follow: with the Grippers upward, Gripper 1 is installed on the right of the wrist connection.